10 Disadvantages of Living in a Gated Community

-It may seem appealing to have gates and guards to restrict access, for sure they might deter unwelcome visitors, but it can be frustrating when you have to go through those gates every day.
+It may seem appealing to have gates and guards to restrict access since they might deter unwelcome visitors, but it can be frustrating when you have to go through those gates every day.
 You may have to wait in a line just to get in or out, plus every time you have a family member or friend visit, you have to inform the guard just so that they can gain entrance.
 It can become tiresome after a time.

 7. Limited Services and Gate Fees

 A lot of gated communities will limit the time contractors can come work at your home.
-Some will even make commercial services ordered by the residents pay a gate fee (I've seen them as high as twenty or thirty dollars), these fees inevitably get passed on to the home owner.
+Some will even make commercial services ordered by the residents pay a gate fee (I've seen them as high as 20 or 30 dollars), these fees inevitably get passed on to the home owner.

 8. Lack of Civic Power